DataIntellectTech/TorQ/InstallGuide.md

 **Installscript NEEDS TO BE CHANGED TO CORRECT PATH AFTERWARDS the merge with master**

-In your linux terminal run the following lines copying them in one by one:
+In your Linux terminal run the following lines copying them in one by one:

 `wget https://raw.githubusercontent.com/AquaQAnalytics/TorQ/installscript/installtorqapp.sh`